Astronomy in the City 2017

 - Engineering and Physical Sciences, Lectures Talks and Workshops, Students

 Join us for another instalment of the popular Astronomy in the City.
-Learn about astrophysics and astronomy with talks on this month's night sky and current research; a question and answer session with our friendly expert panel, and the chance to observe (weather permitting) with the Astronomy Society's portable telescopes and the University's historic Grubb telescope.
+Learn about astrophysics and astronomy with talks on this month's night sky, current research, a question and answer session with our friendly expert panel, and the chance to observe (weather permitting) with the Astronomy Society's portable telescopes and the University's historic Grubb telescope.

 A lucky few will have the opportunity to visit the University's Observatory and see its half-metre telescope too.

 Each Astronomy in the City event will feature a talk on a different astrophysical topic connected to the research done at the University of Birmingham.
-This month, we will have an update on the latest gravitational-wave discoveries from our LIGO team.
+This month, Alejandro Vigna Gómez will discuss supernovae - the amazing explosions from dying stars.

 Cost: Free (but booking is essential)